Skip to content

 GitHub Collaboration Workflow

 You can follow the VS Code tutorial here for the Github collaboration workflow on VS Code.
-We suggest the following workflow for software development on GitHub.
+We suggest the following workflow for contributing to public repositories.
 You may use Make to automate your workflow instead of memorizing all the commands.

 Clone the repository